 Unitek College offers certificate and associate degree programs in Vocational Nursing.
-Our intensive vocational nursing programs teach both clinical and theory components to prepare the graduate of Vocational Nursing to take the NCLEX-PN licensing exam, and work as a generalist Licensed Vocational Nurse (LVN).
-As part of Unitek College multiple entry RN program, the Vocational Nursing program is also the first year of our 2 Stage Associate Degree Nursing - ADN program.
+Our intensive vocational nursing programs teach both clinical and theory components to prepare the graduate of Vocational Nursing Certificate Program to take the NCLEX-PN licensing exam, and work as a generalist Licensed Vocational Nurse (LVN).
+As part of Unitek College’s multiple entry RN program, the Vocational Nursing program is also the first year of our 2 Stage Associate Degree Nursing - ADN program.
+(1)

 What is the Enrollment Process?